How Identifying Economic Links can Prove Rewarding for Your Portfolio

 The statement “No man is an island” emphasizes the important, and necessary dependency which we all have towards one another.
 It implies, for good or bad, the undeniable truth that we are all interconnected, and that no single person, regardless of talent or resource, is free from this entanglement.
 But such a declaration can also be made of corporations, as they also require one another to maintain their survival.
 And that by applying capitalistic principals to these perceived associations, allows individuals to profit from their interactions, long before others begin to realize that they even exist.

-(Anthony Rhodes is a Registered Investment Advisor and owner of wealth management firm The Planning Perspective www.theplanningperspective.com )
+(Anthony Rhodes is the President and owner of wealth management firm The Planning Perspective www.theplanningperspective.com )